-In March 2010, the APESB Board approved the proposed principles to be addressed in APES 230.
+2010 - APES 230 ED1 issued

 At its June 2010 Board meeting the Board approved the issue of ED 02/10 Proposed Standard APES 230 Financial Advisory Services (APES 230 ED1) for public comment.

 APES 230 ED1 was closed for comment on the 15th October 2010.
 APESB received 67 submissions from Members, Firms, commercial organisations, professional organisations and the joint accounting bodies.